 The idea is to save enough energy so that your last set is the hardest intensity.
 If you are running on a track or watching your power on the bike, ensure you’ll be able to go your hardest on the last set.
 Pace this right and you should be dreading the last interval.
 By holding a pace that’s at the upper limit of your ability, you overload your heart, lungs, and muscles, forcing them to adapt to deliver and take up more oxygen.

 In one research study, athletes who did a similar workout improved their VO2 maxes by 10%.7 Time to exhaustion, blood volume, vein, and artery function all improved after the training period.

 High-Intensity Training: Short Intervals

 If you can’t bring yourself to suffer four minutes of near-max intensity, you can go for shorter intervals–but they have to be an even higher intensity to provide a benefit.
-Short interval sprints of under one minute can also improve VO2 max as long as they’re conducted at almost maximal effort level.
+Short interval sprints of under one minute can also improve VO2 max as long as they’re conducted at an almost maximal effort level.

 The exercise test here is 8-10 sets of 1-minute sprints.
 Again, make sure you are properly warmed up–these workouts carry a risk of injury because of the amount of power produced.
 You have to give it your all during each interval without holding anything back.

 From the same study mentioned above, those doing ten sets of one-minute high-intensity sprints on a treadmill at the maximum rate (with a 1-minute rest in between each interval) increased VO2 max by 3%.7